prashantRmishra/System-design/README.md

 ### AWS instance
 Top aws network optimized instances can handle 400Gbits/s of data.

+An average ec2 instance can handle on an average of 1000 requests/second ( this is reasonable enough assumption)

 ### [Postgres](important-concepts/PostGresPerformanceAndSearchLatencyForSpatialQueries.md)
 **1k  to 4k request/s** is the capacity of highly optimized **Postgres** instance